f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Software Management -> Controller Images
 ----------------------------------------

-System controllers also run a unique F5OS-C software version and have a separate ISO from the chassis partitions.
+System controllers also run a unique F5OS software version and have a separate ISO from the chassis partitions.
 Both system controllers will need to run the same SW version.
-You can upload or import new F5OS-C controller images via the **Software Management > Controller Images** webUI screen.
+You can upload or import new F5OS controller images via the **Software Management > Controller Images** webUI screen.

 .. image:: images/initial_setup_of_velos_system_controllers/image25.png
   :align: center
   :scale: 70%

 ----------------------------------
-System Settings -> Alarms & Events
+System Monitoring -> Alarms & Events
 ----------------------------------

-Alarms and Events can be viewed via the **System Settings > Alarms & Events** webUI page.
+Alarms and Events can be viewed via the **System Monitoring > Alarms & Events** webUI page.
 You may optionally choose different severity levels to see more or less events.
 The **Alarms** section displays events that are currently active, while the Events section displays historical events including those that have cleared.
 Each event should have different assertions to both **Raise** and **Clear** alarms.

 .. image:: images/initial_setup_of_velos_system_controllers/image26.png
   :align: center
   :scale: 70%

-You may also change timeframe to see historical events, and optionally refresh the screen via the controls on the right-hand side of the page:
+You may also change severity or timeframe to see historical events, and optionally refresh the screen via the controls on the right-hand side of the page:

 .. image:: images/initial_setup_of_velos_system_controllers/image27.png
   :align: center